ParafieldDevelopment/Storming/Docs/JavaArchitecture.md

 ## Development Note (WIP Features)

 As outlined in the [Roadmap](Roadmap.md), several high-level editor systems (Git, PR, Hierarchy, Inspector, and Analyzer) are currently in an early **Work-in-Progress (WIP)** state.
 These components serve as visual placeholders and utilize mock data to illustrate the final intended user experience.
 They will be incrementally integrated with the C++ engine and external providers in upcoming development phases.

+Telemetry data shown in the **Simulation Window** (FPS, CPU Load, etc.) is currently simulated or best-effort based on the JVM environment and will be fully linked to the engine's telemetry bridge in the future.